 Database cleansing has multiple benefits for a business including increased productivity, reduced spam, improved customer perception, better customer relationships, and improved data quality.
-A database of fewer quality leads is much preferred over abundant dead end leads and the introduction of The General Data Protection Regulation (GDPR) will help a business achieve these.
+A database of fewer quality leads is much preferred over abundant dead end leads.
+The introduction of The General Data Protection Regulation (GDPR) will help a business achieve these.

-Scenario 1: Robert O’Neill rings your business and asks for access to the personal data you have stored in regards to him.
+Robert O’Neill rings your business and asks for access to the personal data you have stored in regards to him.
 You look into his file on the CRM and find his current tittle, email address and home address.
 (Missing the fact that you also have his phone number listed under Rob O’Neill.)
-Months later, you ring Robert to inform him that his subscription to your service is due to be renewed.
+Months later, you ring Robert to inform him.
+This subscription to your service is due to be renewed.
 Robert was unaware that you had phone his phone number on file and is angered.
 You have unknowingly broken regulations by not giving him full access to his personal information because you had a duplicate contact in your database.

 These are only two scenarios out of multiple that could unknowingly occur and leave your company breaking GDPR regulations.
 They highlight the importance of taking the GDPR changes with a serious outlook and the importance of employing effective database cleansing methodologies to protect your business.
 GDPR changes should be welcomed as an opportunity to audit, review and organise your company data, creating a clean house for the information you store.

 Database cleansing is hard to do, hard to maintain, and hard to know where to even begin.
-Call Pageboy offer efficient data scrubbing services to ensure that your customer, partner or competitor records are always updated and maintained.
+Call Pageboy offers efficient data scrubbing services.
+Your company’s records will always be updates and maintained when you use data scrubbing services.
 Contact us today and leave it to our experts to take care of this essential service and bring all of your customers’ data and business processes up to the correct standard, ensuring that your business is compliant prior to the GDPR deadline.